Qumulo/docs/supermicro.md

 # Qumulo on Supermicro All-NVMe Getting Started Guide
 Welcome to Qumulo on Supermicro All-NVMe.
 This guide is intended for system administrators, professional service providers, and colleagues in your organization who are responsible for installing and configuring server hardware.

 This guide includes quick-reference diagrams for Supermicro A+ WIO 1114S-WN10RT All-NVMe nodes and cluster architecture diagrams, an explanation of node LEDs, and a diagram of drive slots and PCIe mapping.
-The guide walks you through racking and wiring your nodes, installing Qumulo Core on your nodes, and creating a Qumulo cluster.
+The guide explains the networking configuration for your node and then walks you through racking and wiring your nodes, installing Qumulo Core on your nodes, and creating a Qumulo cluster.
 The [Appendix](#appendix) contains the currently known behavior of Supermicro nodes and technical specifications.

 For more information about administering your cluster, see the [Qumulo Care](https://care.qumulo.com/hc/en-us) portal.
 If you have any questions, you can [open a case](https://care.qumulo.com/hc/en-us/requests/new), email us at [care@qumulo.com](mailto:care@qumulo.com), or contact us in your private channel in the [qumulocare](https://qumulocare.slack.com/) Slack workspace.